wassimk/gh-navigator.nvim/README.md

 ### Prerequisites

-The plugin is mostly a wrapper around the [GitHub CLI](https://cli.github.com/) tool, `gh`, with a few direct calls to `git`.
+The plugin primarily acts as a wrapper for the [GitHub CLI](https://cli.github.com/) (`gh`), and also makes a few direct `git` calls.
 So ensure the `gh` tool is installed and can connect to your GitHub account.

-An example of how to setup `gh` for a macOS user is:
+Here are instructions for macOS users:

+1. Install `gh` and connect it to your GitHub account.

 ```shell
 brew install gh
 gh auth login
 ```

-If you already have the `gh` tool installed, ensure it's working:
+2. If `gh` is already installed, check it's working with:

 ```shell
 gh auth status